jackjwilliams/jackjwilliams.github.io/_posts/2016-06-23-aws-autoscaling-with-octopus-deploy.md

 #### Why Multple Environments and Multiple Roles
 More explanation as to why my instances belong to multiple environents and have multiple roles.
 This project doesn't have a ton of users yet, so spinning up a seperate instance for staging, demo and production, along with seperate database instances for each was too costly.
 But the infrastructure is in place to do it.

 The current configuration is something like this: We have two "environments" that get spun up with a CloudFormation script.
-There is a parameter that says whether or not the environment is "aux" (which means it hosts demo, staging a training), or "prod" which means it's the production environment.
+There is a parameter that says whether or not the environment is "aux" (which means it hosts demo, staging and training), or "prod" which means it's the production environment.

-This works great for now, but can be changed fairly easy when its time to seriously scale.
+This works great for now and can be changed fairly easy when it's time to seriously scale.
 The main thing is that it's all done in a CloudFormation template, so adding servers is easy.
 In addition to that, all of the services are modular (there are a few: the Web Server, Image Server, and Hangfire Server).
 It doesn't matter if they're deployed to IIS on one instance, or three instances - it all works the same.

 Sorry for the long intro, lets get down to business.

+### The Scripts

+Let me first give a shout out to Dalmiro Grañas (he's on the support staff at Octopus Deploy, and is awesome!).
+The RegisterTentacle.ps1 was from him.
+I can't remember exactly where it is, but I've modified it to do what I need.

+RegisterTentacle.ps1

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.